octacian/datalib/API.md

 ### mkdir
 **Usage:** `datalib.mkdir(path)`

 Make a directory at the specified `path`.
+Returns `true` if directory already exists.

 ### rmdir
 **Usage:** `datalib.rmdir(path)`

-Recursively delete all contents of a directory (files, sub-directories, etc...)
+Recursively delete all contents of a directory (files, sub-directories, etc...).
+Returns `false` if directory does not exist.

 ### create
 **Usage:** `datalib.create(path)`

 Create file in location specified by `path`.
-Returns true if already exists, nothing if creation is successful, also printing like output to the log.
+Returns `true` if already exists, nothing if creation is successful.

 ### write
 **Usage:** `datalib.write(path, data, serialize)`

 Write data to file.
 File path is specified in `path`.
 Data to write is specified with field `data` and supports any value including strings, booleans, and integers.
+The `serialize` option tells datalib whether or not to run `minetest.serialize` on the data before writing, and is by default set to `false` if left blank.

+### append
+**Usage:** `datalib.append(path, data, serialize)`

-The `serialize` option tells datalib whether or not to run `minetest.serialize` on the data before writing, and is by default set to `true` if left blank.
+Append data to file.
+File path is specified in `path`.
+Data to append is specified with field `data` and supports any value including strings, booleans, and integers.
+The `serialize` option tells datalib whether or not to run `minetest.serialize` on the data before writing, and is by default set to `false` if left blank.

 ### read
 **Usage:** `datalib.read(path, deserialize)`

 Load data from file (`path`) and return through variable `data`.
 The `deserialize` option tells datalib whether or not to run `minetest.deserialize` on the data before returning, and is by default set to `true` if left blank.
+Returns `false` if file does not exist.

 ### copy
 **Usage:** `datalib.copy(path, new)`
 **Shortcut:** `datalib.cp(path, new)`

 Copy the contents of a file to another file. `path` indicates the location of the original, while `new` indicates the path where the copy will be placed.
+Returns false if file specified by `path` does not exist.

 ### table.write
 **Usage:** `datalib.table.write(path, table)`

 Write table to file.
 File path is specified in `path`.
 Table to write is specified with field `table` and is designed for use with tables.
 The only difference between `write_table` and `write_file` is that `write_table` always serializes the data with `minetest.serialize` before writing because tables cannot be directly written to files, however, they must first be converted to strings through serialization.

-### table.load
+### table.read
-**Usage:** `datalib.table.load(path)`
+**Usage:** `datalib.table.read(path)`

 Load table from file (`path`) and return through variable `table`.
 The only difference between `load_table` and `load_file` is that `load_table` always deserializes the data with `minetest.deserialize` to convert previously written string back to a table.
+Returns `false` if file specified by `path` does not exist.

 ### dofile
 **Usage:** `datalib.dofile(path)`